 Facts and Procedure

 Mrs. and Mr. Santosky lived in New York with their two minor children, T and J In 1974, Mrs. Santosky gave birth to a third child, JS.
-The Department of Social Services of Ulster County initiated neglect proceedings against the parents.
+The Department of Social Services of Ulster County initiated child neglect proceedings against the parents.
 Ultimately, all three children were placed with foster parents.

 In 1978, Social Services asked the court to terminate petitioners’ parental rights in the three children under the Family Court Act.
 This law set out the burden of proof at a “fair preponderance of the evidence.”

 Mrs. and Mr. Santosky claimed that standard was too low and that it violated their due process rights.
 The court rejected this challenge.
 Applying that standard, it found that the best interests of the three children required permanent termination of the Santoskys’ custody.

 Mrs. and Mr. Santosky appealed to the New York Supreme Court and then the New York Court of Appeals.
 Both courts ruled against them.